guilhermeabel99/guilhermeabel99/README.md

 ### Hi there 👋

-🚀 Me chamo Guilherme, atualmente sou estudante de ciencia da computação.
+🚀 My name is Guilherme, I am currently a student of computer science.

-✨ Evoluindo cada vez mais.
+✨ Evolving more and more.

-💡 Impulsionado pelo amor em resolver problemas.
+💡 Driven by love in solving problems.